 People who have a tablet with WiFi only are only able to get on the Internet when on the go by using a WiFi hotspot.
 This is due not having a connection to the Internet available when on the go.
 This means another option is needed.
 One solution that is available is the mobile data service from FreedomPop.

 The basic business model of FreedomPop is to get people to subscribe to their basic service and have a significant number pay for premium options.
 This company has been offering free data and voice plans for smartphones since 2012 using the Sprint and Clearwire network.
 However, they have service that is available for both WiFi only and mobile-enabled tablet devices.
 This means consumers can choose one of both options based on their needs.
 Their location will determine the options that are available.

 Consumers will benefit from using a service that is free for general use.
 One aspect to realize about the service is extra features require a small fee.
 This includes offers to receive a text message if a consumer is near the data plan capacity limit.
-Offers are made to consumers during the sign up process.
-You have the option to accept and be charged a fee or continue with without choosing the offer.
 If you choose the option to receive capacity limit texts, then expect to pay $1.99 per month.